selenamarie/selenas-flask-blog/pages/posts/email-anxiety-and-the-form-letter.md

 Here is the first letter for saying no to volunteer requests and responding to people I don't know who are asking for me to share a job posting:

 > Your project seems very worthwhile!
-I unfortunately don't have time for additional volunteer work at this time.
+I do not have time for additional volunteer work at this time.
 >
 > My current volunteer engagements include:
 >